 The Victorian Multicultural Commission recently sought expressions of interest from community members, business and local government representatives and service providers interested in representing multicultural affairs in their region through the Regional Advisory Councils.

-Expressions of interest have now closed and are being reviewed.
+Expressions of interest have now closed and members have been appointed.

-For all queries about recruitment for the Regional Advisory Councils, please contact RAC Secretariat via email email@example.com or phone (03) 7017 8147.
+For all queries about the Regional Advisory Councils, please contact RAC Secretariat via email email@example.com or phone (03) 7017 8147.